rufus-stone/hamarr/README.md

 `hmr::profile::benchmark()`

-This function takes any invocable as its input, and returns a `std::size_t` populated with the number of nanoseconds that the invocable took to run.
+This function takes any invocable as its input, and returns a `std::chrono::nanoseconds` set to the number of nanoseconds that the invocable took to run.
 For example:

 ```cpp
 void do_stuff()